I'm a real girl boss.

 I was scared to leave.
 I was making a great living.
 I was inexperienced in the field I had started the company in (i.e. not a fashion designer), and was single and totally reliant on my income to survive.
 I had no certainty that Encircled would actually be something that mattered, but one day, I couldn't manage both any longer.
 I knew my full-time gig was holding Encircled back from more, and I took the leap.

-I have a team (at time of writing) of 6 employees, and a lofty office space in a vibrant area of Toronto.
-I have a regular salary (yes, and it's nowhere near what I used to make but it's decent), and recently negotiated an angel investor placement in the business to help fuel our growth.
+I have a team (at time of writing) of 10employees, and a lofty office space in a vibrant Junction area of Toronto.
+I have a regular salary, benefits, and recently negotiated an angel investor placement in the business to help fuel our growth.

 I started Encircled with $20k in my savings, and am proud of where it is today.
 However, I want you to know that I'm not done yet.
 Encircled is growing.
 It's a living, breathing brand.
 With every stage of growth in a business comes new challenges and new opportunities.
 I'm always a work in progress.